UNICORE-EU/unicore-docs/source/user-docs/introduction.rst

 You as the user need to provide the required resources - which queue, how long do you need the job to run, how many nodes etc, as well as the command to execute.

-For example to run 4 instances of "date" on one node of a cluster, the job would look like this:
+For example to run 4 instances of *date* on one node of a cluster, the job would look like this:

 .. code:: json